Looking for the best WordPress gallery plugin for your site?

 Finally, if you want to sell images from your galleries, Envira Gallery includes a WooCommerce integration to add eCommerce support.

-Envira Gallery has a limited free version at WordPress.org that works for simple image galleries, but you’ll need the premium version for access to the more advanced features.
+Envira Gallery lite is a limited free version at WordPress.org that works for simple image galleries, but you'll need the premium version for access to the more advanced features.
 There are different premium tiers depending on the features you need, which can get a little pricey.
+You can also use it with add-ons for advanced functionality such as fullscreen galleries.

 WooCommerce Product Table is the best WordPress gallery plugin for eCommerce stores.
 It also makes a great option for anyone who's looking to sell products related to gallery images.